Hungary Travel Guide

 Accommodation in Hungary

-Accommodation in Hungary is really cheap compared to the countries in the Western Europe.
+Accommodation in Hungary is really cheap compared to the countries in Western Europe.
 Belvaros-Lipotvaros or the fifth district, where I stayed during my visit to Budapest is great and it has lots of cheap hostels and numerous sites to visit.
 Most hostels typically range between 6-17 EUR per night for a dorm room.
 For private rooms in hostels expect to pay around 23-27 EUR.
 Rooms at budget hotels start from 30 EUR and usually offer free Wi-Fi.
 Airbnb is great as you can find really awesome studio apartments averaging around 23-45 EUR per night.